rjimeno/linux-sysadmin-interview-questions/README.md

 * What is in /etc/services?

+    A list of services including their names, the port and protocol combination they use additional names or aliases and comments.
+    Effectively, the /etc/services is a database used by the C library routine getservbyname() to find the port number and protocol (TCP or UDP) used by a service given its name.

 * How to redirect STDOUT and STDERR in bash? (> /dev/null 2>&1)

 * What is the difference between UNIX and Linux.
 * What is the difference between Telnet and SSH?
 * Explain the three load averages and what do they indicate.
 What command can be used to view the load averages?